laravel/docs/cashier-paddle.md

         return view('billing', ['checkout' => $checkout]);
     });

-Now you may pass the checkout session to the component's `checkout` attribute:
+Then, you may pass the checkout session to the component's `checkout` attribute:

 ```blade
 <x-paddle-checkout :checkout="$checkout" class="w-full" />